myildi/myildi.github.io/_posts/2024-09-7-introduction-GitHup-Pages.md

 ---
 layout: post
-title: Restart again: My new blog on GitHub Pages
+title: Reviving my old blog using GitHub Pages
 ---
 I moved [my old blog](https://yildizoglu.blogspot.fr) from _Blogger_ to **[Scriptogr.am](http://scriptogr.am/)** some years ago.
 But now I would like to become completely autonomous, using  **[Jekyll](https://jekyllrb.com/)**.